Mapwize/mapwize-ui-js/README.md

 The following parameters are available for map initialization:

+- `apiKey` (required) key to authorize access to the Mapwize API.
+Find your key on [Mapwize Studio](https://studio.mapwize.io).
+- `apiUrl` (optional) to change the server URL, if you have a dedicated Mapwize server.
-- `container` (optionnal) same as `container` param, default is: `mapwize`
+- `container` (optional) same as `container` param, default is: `mapwize`
-- `centerOnVenue` to center on a venue at start.
+- `centerOnVenue` (optional) to center on a venue at start.
 Options takes either a venueId or a venue object.
-- `centerOnPlace` to center on a place at start.
+- `centerOnPlace` (optional) to center on a place at start.
 Options takes either a placeId or a place object.
-- `mapboxOptions` to pass Mapbox options to the map, see [Mapbox options](https://docs.mapwize.io/developers/js/sdk/3.2.1/#map-constructor)
+- `mapboxOptions` (optional) to pass Mapbox options to the map, see [Mapbox options](https://docs.mapwize.io/developers/js/sdk/3.2.1/#map-constructor)
-- `mapwizeOptions` to pass Mapwize options to the map, see [Mapwize options](https://docs.mapwize.io/developers/js/sdk/3.2.1/#map-constructor)
+- `mapwizeOptions` (optional) to pass Mapwize options to the map, see [Mapwize options](https://docs.mapwize.io/developers/js/sdk/3.2.1/#map-constructor)
-- `restrictContentToVenue` to show only the related venue on the map.
+- `restrictContentToVenue` (optional) to show only the related venue on the map.
 Builder takes a venue id.
-- `restrictContentToOrganization` to show only the venues of that organization on the map.
+- `restrictContentToOrganization` (optional) to show only the venues of that organization on the map.
 Builder takes an organization id.
-- `onInformationButtonClick` callback called when you click on the footer when a place is selected
+- `onInformationButtonClick` (optional) callback called when you click on the footer when a place is selected
-- `onMenuButtonClick` callback called when the user clicked on the menu button (left button on the search bar)
+- `onMenuButtonClick` (optional) callback called when the user clicked on the menu button (left button on the search bar)
-- `hideMenu` to hide menu bar.
+- `hideMenu` (optional) to hide menu bar.
-- `mainColor` the main color for the interface.
+- `mainColor` (optional) the main color for the interface.

 #### Parameters usage
 |    | Without options | Without `container` parameter | With `container` parameter | With `container` option |